 These two goals are embedded within CTG’s daily business.
-Wherever possible, we place an emphasis on hiring local nationals, investing in their skill sets through training and development.
+We place an emphasis on hiring local nationals, investing in their skill sets through training and development.
 We insist that all local employees are paid a fair and living wage in a quest to increase welfare levels.
 We are determined to leave a lasting impact.

-CTG is a member for the UN Global Compact Business for Peace initiative, a platform of over 130 leading companies from 37 countries dedicated to catalysing collaborative action to advance peace.
+CTG is an active member of the United Nations Global Compact’s Business for Peace initiative, a platform of over 130 leading companies from 37 countries dedicated to catalysing collaborative action to advance peace.

 Working in fragile, post-conflict environments we ensure that the work we do helps create economic growth and paves the way for a peaceful future.

-- In Somalia, we work alongside government and businesses, UN agencies and foreign embassies, to assist in the transition to peaceful living where locals are not tempted by the payments of Al-Shabab militants to provide for their families.
+- In Somalia, we work alongside government and businesses, United Nations agencies and foreign embassies, to assist in the transition to peaceful living where locals are not tempted by the payments of Al-Shabab militants to provide for their families.

 - In South Sudan, our projects have empowered refugees caught up in the long running civil war by creating employment within the refugee camps that are now home.

-- In Gaza, our engineering monitors have played their part in the rebuilding of homes and infrastructure, helping to rebuild lives.
+- In Gaza, our engineering monitors play their part in the rebuilding of homes and infrastructure